cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 # {% fa fa-angle-right %} How can I parallelize my runs?

-You can read more about parallelization [here](https://github.com/cypress-io/cypress/issues/64).
+You can read more about parallelization {% issue 64 'here' %}.

 # {% fa fa-angle-right %} Can I run a single test or group of tests?